 Rush University Medical Center

-The Tower, our new hospital which opened in 2012, incorporates what's known as universal design, making it accessible to people with and without disabilities.
+The Tower, which opened in 2012 and is a key part of the Medical Center, incorporates what's known as universal design, making it accessible to people with and without disabilities.

 Here are a few of the key features:

-- The grade of the slopes of the ramps between the new hospital and the Atrium Building are barely noticeable, making it easier for people in wheelchairs to propel themselves up and down the ramps.
+- The grade of the slopes of the ramps between the Tower and the Atrium Building are barely noticeable, making it easier for people in wheelchairs to propel themselves up and down the ramps.

 - Handrails are abundant throughout areas where patients travel.